microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/3_CSS_CSS3/styling_elements.md

 ## What you learned

 You learned how to add style to elements in HTML.
-For this workshop, remember that we are only using external CSS style sheets rather than inline styling.
-In the case of inline styling, if we have to make changes later, it will become challenging to change every instance where it occurs.
-In the next section, we will focus on styling text.
+For this workshop, remember that you are only using external CSS rather than inline styling.
+In the case of inline styling, if you have to make changes later, it will become challenging to change every instance where it occurs.
+In the next section, you will focus on styling text.

 NEXT: [Styling Text](./styling_text.md)